smonn/rautr/README.md

-# Tiny Router
+# rautr - tiny zero-dependency client-side router

 Intentionally basic client-side routing library.
 Does not have URL variable matching (e.g. `/user/paul` would not match `/user/:name`).
+Does not rely on the HTML5 history API.
+Instead it only requires HashChangeEvent support, which means IE8 and above will support this library.

 ## Usage